zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 > People are more important than code.

 Think back on the last few heated arguments you had with someone.
-You likely can easily recall *who* you were arguing with, what you were arguing about is a lot more foggy, and perhaps you don't remember the other party's counter-arguments at all.
-It's easy to get caught up in the moment and defend your position; after all, there are specifications, studies, and all sorts of best practices you could link to.
-It's also easy to overestimate the importance of the decision on the current argument in the grand scheme of things.
+You likely can easily recall *who* you were arguing with. *What* you were arguing about is a lot more foggy.
+And perhaps you don't remember the other party's *counter-arguments* at all.

-It's also easy to push too far, and people won't want to dig the dirt hole with you any more.
+It's easy to get caught up in the moment and defend your position to the death; after all, there are specifications, studies, and all sorts of best practices you could link to.
+It's easy to overestimate the importance of the thing being argued about in the grand scheme of things.
+It's also easy to push too far and people will not want to dig the dirt hole with you any more.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/people-over-code.png" alt="">

 Always remember that people are more important than code.
-The argument you thought you won won't build more code, train more people, or write more blog posts.
+The argument you so desperately tried to win won't build more code, won't train more people, and won't write more blog posts.
 At least until the robot uprising, those things get done by people.
+You need to care for them.

-First, consider if the argument you're participating is something you even care about.
+First, consider if the argument you're participating in is something you even care about.
 Does it even affect you if the other person tries doing things their way?
 You'd be surprised how often you'd realize you can just walk away from the argument, without care.
 But when you can't walk away, consider the impact of your emotional state on the clarity of the discussion.
 You *always* have the option to re-schedule and ask to discuss it later.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/people-over-code2.png" alt="">